By using this site, you agree to the Privacy Policy and Terms of Use.

 Registration Gap Creates Transparency Concerns

-Unlike randomised trials, cohort studies face no universal registration requirements despite their growing influence on clinical practice and policy decisions, according to Song and colleagues.
+Unlike randomised trials, cohort studies face no universal registration requirements despite their growing influence on clinical practice and policy decisions.
 This disparity creates opportunities for selective outcome reporting and publication bias that could mislead healthcare practitioners and policymakers.

 Implications for Evidence-Based Medicine